Ralph Johns

 If you are using iChat with it's Rendezvous/Bonjour (hold the mouse over the words for more info) capabilities you will need all the ports listed here, on this page, to be open.
 In some cases (the ports), this means opening them to two internet protocols, TCP and UDP, for iChat to communicate with the outside world.

-You can have them open in your Mac's Firewall if that is required by you to be On.
 Most likely (read this as "almost certainly") you will need to open them in your Router or Modem (or combined) device.

 Click for Some Clarity on Modems and Routers